Program Overview

 Letter from the Program Director

-The Adult Rheumatology Fellowship Program at Duke University Medical Center combines rigorous clinical training with opportunities to pursue a program in clinical or basic research.
-Our program has three primary goals.
+The Adult Rheumatology Fellowship Program at Duke University Medical Center has three primary goals.
 First, we train outstanding rheumatologists who are completely entrustable to provide comprehensive clinical care.
 Second, we develop leaders who are equipped to make a difference in the world of rheumatology through research, teaching, quality improvement, advocacy, and clinical leadership.
 Third, we invest habits of life-long learning and collaboration.

 We develop outstanding rheumatologists by enveloping fellows into our diverse and supportive clinical learning environment, where they are mentored through progressive levels of independence until each fellow can confidently thrive as an expert consultant.
-Our fellows see complex inpatients at Duke University Hospital, provide comprehensive rheumatology care for veterans at the Durham Veterans Affairs Medical Center, engage in community-based care at the Granville Rheumatology Clinic, and experience a variety of subspecialty clinics including lupus, autoimmunity in pregnancy, rheumatology-oncology, scleroderma, and inflammatory eye disease.
+Our fellows see complex inpatients at Duke University Hospital, provide comprehensive rheumatology care for veterans at the Durham Veterans Affairs Medical Center, and experience a variety of subspecialty clinics including lupus, autoimmunity in pregnancy, rheumatology-oncology, scleroderma, myositis, and inflammatory eye disease.

 Developing future leaders starts with getting to know each of our fellows on a personal level, finding out where they feel inspiration and passion, and connecting them with the right mentors and resources to bring out their best.
 We help our fellows navigate the plethora of academic opportunities that exist at Duke to explore their interests.
-Our large faculty are engaged in research programs spanning clinical, translational, basic, social science, and big data.
+Fellows have the opportunity to work with faculty mentors in research programs spanning clinical, translational, basic, social science, quality improvement, and big data.
 This breadth allows fellows to successfully pursue any career path.
-In addition, each senior fellow leads one conference series with a faculty mentor, and we coach fellows to take ownership of the inpatient consultation teams, where they teach trainees.
+In addition, each senior fellow has the opportunity to hone their leadership skills by leading one conference series with a faculty mentor, and we coach fellows to take ownership of the inpatient consultation teams, where they teach trainees.

 Our program offers sufficient flexibility to help fellows meet their individual career goals.
-Typically, we accept three new fellows each year.
-We offer a two-year fellowship for candidates who wish primarily to become clinicians or clinician educators.
+We offer a two-year fellowship leading to eligibility for ABIM certification in rheumatology for candidates who wish primarily to become primarily clinicians or clinician educators.
 This fellowship leads to eligibility for ABIM certification in rheumatology.
 Fellows interested in becoming physician-researchers may pursue one or more years of additional research training beyond the two-year, ACGME-required training period.
-For highly qualified fellows who wish to pursue academic research careers, there are opportunities at Duke for funding additional years of research-focused training or an advanced degree, such as a Master of Health Sciences.
 Duke Rheumatology also offers a combined four-year program in adult and pediatric rheumatology that leads to board eligibility in both fields.
 This program is based in the Duke Division of Pediatric Rheumatology.

 Sincerely,